Marion Buckwalter

-Marion Buckwalter is an American neurologist and neuroscientist and Professor of Neurology and Neurosurgery at the Stanford University Medical Center.
+Marion Buckwalter is an American neurologist and neuroscientist and Professor of Neurology and Neurosurgery at the Stanford University School of Medicine.
 Buckwalter studies how inflammatory responses affect brain recovery after injury or insult, with a specific emphasis on the neuroimmune and glial cell response after stroke.

 Early life and education

 In 1984, Buckwalter pursued her undergraduate degree in biological chemistry at the University of Chicago, in Illinois.
 She completed her Bachelors of Science in 1988 and then pursued her MD/PhD training at the University of Michigan in Ann Arbor in the Department of Human Genetics.
 Under the mentorship of Sally Camper, Buckwalter helped to localize specific disease causing mutations to mouse chromosomes.
 She completed her dual degree training in 1996, and then pursued further clinical training at the University of California, San Francisco.
 Buckwalter completed her Internship in Medicine and Residency in Neurology at the UCSF Medical Center, becoming a Board Certified in Neurology and Psychiatry in 2001.
 Buckwalter then conducted her Fellowship training in Neurological Critical Care at UCSF, completing her training in 2002.

-From 2002 to 2004, Buckwalter conducted her postdoctoral fellowship in Neurology and Neurological Sciences at Stanford University.
+From 2002 to 2004, Buckwalter conducted her postdoctoral fellowship in Neurology and Neurological Sciences at Stanford University School of Medicine.
 Under the mentorship of Tony Wyss-Coray, Buckwalter explored the impacts of brain inflammation and neuroimmune signalling in brain disease.